 Let $\mP$ be a set of points and $\mL$ a set of lines in $\R^2$ with $|\mP|=m,|\mL|=n$.
 The well-known Szemerédi-Trotter theorem \cite[Theorem 1]{Szemeredi1983extremal} states that

 where

 denotes the number of incidences.
 This bound is sharp and cannot be improved.

-The point-line incidences have also been studied in other setting.
+The point-line incidences have also been studied in other settings.
 The Szemerédi-Trotter theorem in the complex plane $\C^2$ is proved by Tóth \cite[Theorem 1]{toth2015Szemeredi}, which turns out to have the same expression as the real case above.
-Incidence over the finite field $\F_q$ also receives widespread attention.
-Bourgain-Katz-Tao \cite[Theorem 6.2]{bourgain2004sum} discover a Szemerédi-Trotter type result for $\F_q$ based on the sum-product estimates.
-Vinh \cite[Theorem 3]{vinh2011Szemeredi} studies the incidence via spectral graph theory, which obtained a better estimate when the number of sets and planes is large.
-Also, see \cite{rudnev2018number,stevens2017improved,grosu2014f,iosevich2023improved} for related works on this topic.
-The incidence theorems are closely linked to a wide range of research, including geometric measure theory, additive combinatorics, and Harmonic analysis.
+Over finite fields, Bourgain, Katz, and Tao \cite[Theorem 6.2]{bourgain2004sum} proved an incidence bound of Szemerédi–Trotter type for $\F_q$ using sum–product estimates, and Vinh \cite[Theorem 3]{vinh2011Szemeredi} later obtained another bound via spectral graph theory, which becomes stronger when the number of points and lines is large.
+See also \cite{rudnev2018number,stevens2017improved,grosu2014f,iosevich2023improved} for further developments in this direction.
+Incidence geometry has deep connections with other areas, including geometric measure theory, additive combinatorics, and harmonic analysis.
 One may turn to Dvir \cite{dvir2012incidence} for a summary.